Here’s an obscure but reportedly effective treatment used by integrative medicine practitioners for joint and spinal pain

 Sharon Klopner was walking home from work in late May when she stepped into a puddle — and on down into an invisible hole, severely twisting her ankle and tearing ligaments.
 The podiatrist she consulted had the injury x-rayed, giving her the advice to stay off it, elevate it, and take steroids.
 The early indications were that it would take nine months to heal.
 Klopner, a person with great respect for integrative medicine and an athlete training for the marathon, decided that there had to be a better way.

-From strains, sprains, tennis elbow to whiplash, carpel tunnel syndrome, and arthritis, millions of people experience chronic and acute pain.
+From strains, sprains, and tennis elbow to whiplash, carpel tunnel syndrome, and arthritis, millions of people experience chronic and acute pain.
 Conventional (allopathic) medicine often treats the symptoms (pain) without addressing underlying causes.
 Or alternatively, surgery is recommended.
 Prolotherapy appears to be an alternative to both.

 Both M.D.s and D.O.s (doctors of osteopathy) who practice prolotherapy — also known as ligament regeneration injection technique (lrit) — find this noninvasive, nonsurgical treatment frequently offers relief for musculoskeletal problems that cause chronic and acute pain.
 Their patients agree.

 Sharon Klopner consulted with Dr. Nicole King, wondering if prolotherapy would alleviate the pain and speed her healing.
 King, a local M.D., practices integrative medicine, including prolotherapy, from her Hyde Park offices.
 She confirmed the ligament damage.
 Reports Klopner, “I’d been limping badly and was in constant pain.
 I was at a point where I practically had to be carried to my car the pain was so bad.
 Within the first 24 hours following the first treatment, I was able to walk on the [injured] foot.
 A week later I could walk relatively pain-free.”
 Klopner took two treatments.
-King typically schedules treatments at approximately four to six week intervals, to take advantage of the flow of the body’s natural healing process and tissue growth cycle.
+King typically schedules treatments at approximately four to six-week intervals, to take advantage of the flow of the body’s natural healing process and tissue growth cycle.
 Although she is not yet back to running, Klopner has been able to do standing yoga poses for progressively longer periods of time without pain.

 According to The American Association of Orthopedic Medicine, one of the major medical associations that support education about, and use of, these diagnostic and nonsurgical modalities, prolotherapy provides “relief for acute pain and chronic pain emanating from the cervical spine (neck), thoracic spine (midback), lumbar spine/sacroiliac region (low back), upper limb (shoulder-elbow-wristhand) and the lower limb (hip-kneeankle-foot).”

 Dr. David Zeiger, D.O., local practitioner and President of The American Association of Orthopedic Medicine, says this therapy not only helps alleviate pain, but strengthens underlying tissues as well.
-“Recent research has confirmed that lrit will stimulate the cells of ligaments and/or tendons to manufacture specialized growth factors that not only make new ligaments but also contribute to cells for repair of nerve fiber, blood and lymphatic vessels.”
+“Recent research has confirmed that lrit will stimulate the cells of ligaments and/or tendons to manufacture specialized growth factors that not only make new ligaments but also contribute to cells for repair of nerve fiber, blood, and lymphatic vessels.”

 The process starts with the practitioner doing extensive detective work, notes Zeiger.
 “It begins with identifying ligament weakness at a particular joint.
 It’s important that thorough orthopedic and neurological exams are done to specify the source of the pain problem.
 Based on the patient’s medical history, additional diagnostic tools like X-rays, MRI, nerve, and muscle testing, or blood tests might be required.”